 CAUSES OF WATER LOGGING:

-- Waterlogged soil provides glorious breeding grounds for mosquitoes, and cause malaria.
+- Waterlogged soil provides glorious breeding grounds for mosquitoes, and causes malaria.

 - It causes a loss of crop yield.